Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Inverse Parameter Estimation Methodology

-where $\Delta$ again indicates the incremental work; $F_c$ and $F_t$ are the experimentally measured forces acting parallel and perpendicular to the prescribed $V_0$ direction, respectively; $F_f$ ($= F_c \sin \alpha + F_t \cos \alpha$) is the friction force resolved along the wedge face; $V_c$ is the chip velocity parallel to the wedge face; and $\delta t$ is the inter-frame time between two consecutive image frames.
-It is important to note that the inertial forces associated with velocity change across the deformation zone are neglected in the above equation, considering that they are several orders lower than the characteristic deformation forces over the $V_0$ range investigated in this study.
-For example, a first-order estimate of the inertial forces along the $V_0$ direction can be given by $\rho w t_0 {V_0}^2$ ($\rho$ being density), which are of the order of $\sim 10^{-6}$ N; typical $F_c$ values, by comparison, are in the $\sim 100$ N range.
+{Note that in the above equation, the first term on the left $dW_{def}$ represents the incremental work of deformation (work associated with material plasticity in the deformation zone), the second term $dW_{friction}$ is the incremental work expended in overcoming friction at the wedge-chip contact, whereas the term on the right $dW_{total}$ is the total incremental work spent in forcing a ductile metal past a sharp wedge.
+Note that the inertial forces associated with velocity change across the deformation zone are neglected in the above equation, considering that they are several orders lower than the characteristic deformation forces over the $V_0$ range investigated in this study.
+For example, an estimate of the inertial forces along the $V_0$ direction can be made from $\rho w t_0 {V_0}^2$ ($\rho$ being density).
+This shows that they are of the order of $\sim 10^{-6}$ N, while the typical measured force values are in the $10^2$ N range.}

+{In computing the $dW_{def}$ term, the elastic contributions can be safely neglected, since in a fully developed plastic zone, the plastic strain increments are very large compared to the elastic strain increments \cite{thomsen1965,johnson1983engineering}.
+For example, the ratio of elastic strain increment to the plastic strain increment in the plastic zone at an effective strain of unity is of the order of $10^{-3}$. } {Therefore, treating the total strain increment and plastic strain increment as identical, and using the incompressibility condition, $dW_{def}$ can be given in terms of deviatoric stresses ($\sigma^\prime$) in the principal coordinate frame as:}